paulobeckhauser/efficient-ml/README.md

+# Efficient Deep Learning on Edge Devices

+This project is part of my **special course at DTU**, where I am exploring techniques for deploying Machine Learning and Deep Learning models on resource-constrained devices.
+The course follows the materials from [EfficientML](https://efficientml.ai/).

 ## Introduction

 Large Language Models (LLMs) are computationally heavy systems that require a significant amount of memory and processing power.